worldviewer/reusable-react-avatar-editor/README.md

 The `defaultAvatarType` prop sets the initial toggle state.
 If the `avatarType` prop is specified, then in addition to that, the user also loses the ability to toggle to the other editor.

-Pressing the `Update` button will output the results.
-For creatures, this will be the creature data in object form (which must be rendered using `SvgCreature`).
-For images, this will be the cropped, zoomed, positioned result at the original resolution.

 The following table demonstrates how to prevent the user from changing certain avatar editor inputs.
 These are the controlled props:

 | Prop       | Type    | Description                                                                 |